Pycord-Development/pycord/docs/migrating_to_v2.rst

 v2.0 introduced new Discord features and depcreated some old ones.

 Part of the redesign involves making application commands and components.
-These changes include a new :class:`Bot` instance, :class:`ui.View`, and a new :class:`ApplicationContext` class.
-If interested in creating them, please check out our :resource:`guide <guide>`.
+These changes include a new :class:`Bot` class, :class:`ui.View`, and a new :class:`ApplicationContext` class.
+If you're interested in creating them, please check out our :resource:`guide <guide>`.

 Python Version Change
 ---------------------